gipritchard/Space-Debris/Space Debris.md

 *Example: Austin (orange) is on Satellite C's space with Caitlin (blue), and chooses the repair action.
 He can choose to heal 1 point of damage on himself, Caitlin, or Satellite C. Austin is at 1 HP and chooses himself, increasing his health from 1 to 2.*

 At any Satellite space, you may...
-- Increase your spaceship's health by 1 HP.
+- Increase your spaceship's health by 1.

 OR

-- Increase the satellite's health by 1 HP.
+- Increase the satellite's health by 1.

 OR

-- Increase a teammate spaceship's health by 1 HP, if they are also in your space.
+- Increase a teammate spaceship's health by 1, if they are also in your space.

 ### Exchange Resource
 While sharing a space with another player, you may...